maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <source>Error: Unable to produce descriptors for this legacy wallet.
 Make sure to provide the wallet's passphrase if it is encrypted.</source>
         <translation>Erro: Não foi possível produzir descritores para esta carteira antiga.
 Certifique-se que a carteira foi desbloqueada antes</translation>

 YES
-The translation changes the meaning of the source text.
-The source says to "make sure to provide the wallet's passphrase if it is encrypted," which is a conditional instruction about providing the passphrase.
-The translation says "Certifique-se que a carteira foi desbloqueada antes" ("Make sure the wallet was unlocked before"), which does not mention providing the passphrase and changes the nuance.
+The translation omits the instruction "Make sure to provide the wallet's passphrase if it is encrypted" and instead says "Certifique-se que a carteira foi desbloqueada antes" ('Make sure the wallet was unlocked before'), which is not an accurate representation of the source.
+It also omits the condition concerning encryption and the use of the passphrase.

-A better, more accurate translation would be:
+Correct translation:
-"Erro: Não foi possível produzir descritores para esta carteira legacy.
-Certifique-se de fornecer a senha da carteira se ela estiver criptografada."
+Erro: Não foi possível produzir descritores para esta carteira antiga.
+Certifique-se de fornecer a senha da carteira caso ela esteja criptografada.
 ```

 ```
         <source>More than one onion bind address is provided.
 Using %s for the automatically created Tor onion service.</source>
         <translation>Mais de um endereço onion associado é fornecido.
 Usando %s para automaticamento criar serviço onion Tor.</translation>

 YES
-The translation has a few issues:
-1. "automaticamento" is a typo; the correct word is "automaticamente".
-2. The phrase "para automaticamento criar serviço onion Tor" is awkward and not grammatically smooth.
-It misses the definite article and verb form for clarity.
-3. The original implies "Using %s for the automatically created Tor onion service."
-The translation should reflect that the service was already created automatically, not that it will be created.
+There is a grammar and word choice error: "automaticamento criar" is not correct Portuguese—it should be "criado automaticamente" to reflect "automatically created".
+Also, the phrase could be more naturally rendered.

 Correct translation:
-"Mais de um endereço onion associado foi fornecido.
-Usando %s para o serviço onion Tor criado automaticamente."
+Mais de um endereço onion foi fornecido.
+Usando %s para o serviço onion do Tor criado automaticamente.
 ```

 ```
         <source>Witness data for blocks after height %d requires validation.
 Please restart with -reindex.</source>
         <translation>Testemunhar dados de blocos após 1%d requer validação.
 Por favor reinicie com -reindex.</translation>

 YES
-The translation incorrectly adds "1" before the format specifier "%d" ("1%d") which does not exist in the source and is erroneous.
-Also, the phrase "Testemunhar dados de blocos" is awkward and misleading.
-"Witness data" in the context of Bitcoin should be translated as "Dados de testemunha".
+The translation incorrectly uses "1%d" instead of the correct format specifier "%d".
+Also, "Testemunhar dados de blocos" is awkward; "Os dados de testemunha para blocos após a altura %d requerem validação." is more natural in Portuguese.

 Correct translation:
-Dados de testemunha para blocos após a altura %d requerem validação.
+Os dados de testemunha para blocos após a altura %d requerem validação.
 Por favor, reinicie com -reindex.
 ```

 ```
         <source>Rename of '%s' -&gt; '%s' failed.
 Cannot clean up the background chainstate leveldb directory.</source>
         <translation>Renomear de '%s' -&gt; '%s'falhou.
 Não é possível limpar o diretório leveldb do chainstate em segundo plano.</translation>

 YES
-There is a missing space after the second '%s' placeholder before "falhou." and also a slight improvement can be made for naturalness and clarity in Portuguese.
+There is a missing space after the arrow ('%s' -> '%s'falhou), which should be '%s' -> '%s' falhou.
+Also, for clarity, "em segundo plano" can be retained, but "leveldb do chainstate em segundo plano" is a somewhat awkward phrase compared to "diretório chainstate leveldb em segundo plano", which closer mirrors the English context.

 Correct translation:
 Renomear de '%s' -> '%s' falhou.
-Não é possível limpar o diretório leveldb do chainstate em segundo plano.
+Não é possível limpar o diretório chainstate leveldb em segundo plano.
 ```

 ```
         <source>A fatal internal error occurred, see debug.log for details: </source>
         <translation>Ocorreu um fatal internal error, consulte debug.log para obter detalhes:</translation>

 YES
-The translation incorrectly mixes English and Portuguese ("fatal internal error" should be fully translated).
-The phrase "fatal internal error" should be translated as "erro interno fatal".
-Also, "consulte" is correct, but the original has a space before the colon which is not needed in Portuguese.
-The corrected translation preserves formatting and is fluent Portuguese:
+The translation inappropriately mixes English and Portuguese ("fatal internal error" remains untranslated).
+Additionally, "fatal" should precede "erro interno" in natural Portuguese, and there should be no unnecessary whitespace before the colon.

 Correct translation:
-Ocorreu um erro interno fatal, consulte debug.log para obter detalhes:
+Ocorreu um erro interno fatal, consulte o debug.log para obter detalhes:
 ```

 ```
         <source>Cannot write to directory '%s'; check permissions.</source>
         <translation>Não é possível escrever no diretório '%s'; verifique aspermissões.</translation>

 YES
-There is a whitespace issue: the phrase "as permissões" is written as "aspermissões" without space.
+There is a typo in the translation: "aspermissões" should be "as permissões" (with a space between "as" and "permissões").

 Correct translation:
 Não é possível escrever no diretório '%s'; verifique as permissões.
 ```